 Our next blog dives deeper into the concept of software-defined storage (SDS) to see why it also falls short on helping fulfill an organization’s consolidation goal.

-Storage Switzerland is also providing a live webinar that discusses the challenges with storage consolidation and discusses the various approaches to creating a sustainable strategy.
-You can sign up for our webinar “Designing a Storage Consolidation Strategy for Today, the Future and the Cloud.”
-Pre-register today and get a copy of our latest eBook, “Consolidating Storage in the Modern Data Center,” available exclusively to pre-registrants.
+Storage Switzerland also held a webinar that discussed the challenges with storage consolidation and discussed the various approaches to creating a sustainable strategy.
+You can sign up for our on demand webinar “Designing a Storage Consolidation Strategy for Today, the Future and the Cloud.”
+Watch today and get a copy of our latest eBook, “Consolidating Storage in the Modern Data Center,” available to registrants.